How to Use Direct Sunlight in Environmental Lighting and Portrait Photography

 The Sun From The From The Front

-In a classic light set , we use three main lights.
+In a light set up, we use three main lights.
 The key light is the main light source.
 The fill light, which fills in the shadows created by key light, is placed on the opposite side.
-Lastly comes the back light, which is placed behind the subject and gives separation between the subject and the background.
+Lastly comes the back light, which is placed behind the subject and gives separation between the subject and the .

 The sun acting as our keylight